dojo/docs/dojo/NodeList.rst

    // all elements with class="hidden"
    dojo.query(".hidden").style({ opacity:0, visibility:"visible" }).removeClass("hidden").addClass("readyToFade");

 As is the case for .removeClass, .addClass, .place, and most other dom-related functions in NodeList.
 All return the instance of the same NodeList, and allow for chaining.
+An exception is .coords, which returns an array of the coordinate values of the matched nodes.

+.. code-block :: javascript
+  :linenos:

+  var nl = dojo.query(".foo"); // an array of nodes, NodeList var coords = nl.coords(); // an array of objects { w, h, t, l }
+  nl.forEach(function(n, i){
+     console.log(n, "has", coords[i].w, "width");
+  });

 =====================